avashly/Unity-Bolt-Samples/README.md

 2. Use the [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) to open a new Unity 2019.4 LTS or 2020.1 project using the Universal Render Pipeline template.

 3. In the menu bar, navigate to Assets > Import Package > Custom Package & select the package you downloaded earlier to import it into your project.

+4. Accept the prompts from the Bolt installer that appear and use the default settings.
+After this, you're all set!

 <br>